awsdocs/amazon-ecs-developer-guide/doc_source/scheduling_tasks.md

 **Running tasks on a `cron`\-like schedule**

 If you have tasks to run at set intervals in your cluster, such as a backup operation or a log scan, you can use the Amazon ECS console to create a CloudWatch Events rule that runs one or more tasks in your cluster at specified times\.
 Your scheduled event rule can be set to either a specific interval \(run every *N* minutes, hours, or days\), or for more complicated scheduling, you can use a `cron` expression\.
-For more information, see [Scheduled tasks \(`cron`\)](scheduled_tasks.md)\.
+For more information, see [Scheduled tasks](scheduled_tasks.md)\.

 **Custom schedulers**